PetervanLunteren/EcoAssist/README.md

 If you're updating EcoAssist from v1 to v2, please read [the notes below](#updating-ecoassist-from-v1-to-v2) first.

 1. Download [this file](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/PetervanLunteren/EcoAssist/blob/main/install_EcoAssist.command).
-2. Unzip it and double click `install_EcoAssist.command`.
+2. Unzip it and open `install_EcoAssist.command`. this command will probably not open when double-clicked because your computer doesn't trust it.
+Right-click > Open > Open will circumvent that.
 3. Go get youself a beverage because this might take a few minutes to complete.

 ## How to start the application?